KaelanC-TechPriest/kaelanc-techpriest.github.io/nukes-dashboard/src/nukes-dashboard.md

 // 3.
 MAP STYLING AND LAYERS {{{2

-/**
-   * Defines the visual style for our data points (circle markers).
-   * This function is called for every single point.
-   * @param {object} feature - The GeoJSON feature (our call data).
-   * @returns {object} A Leaflet Path options object.
-   */
 function style(feature) {
     return {
-        radius: 6, // Size of the circle
+        radius: 6,
-        // Get the color for this feature's call type from our D3 scale
         fillColor: color.apply(feature.properties['origin country']),
-        color: "#000", // Border color
+        color: "#000",
-        weight: 1, // Border width
+        weight: 1,
-        opacity: 1, // Border opacity
+        opacity: 1,
-        fillOpacity: 0.75 // Fill opacity
+        fillOpacity: 0.75
     };
 }

-// Create a Leaflet Layer Group.
-This acts as a container for all our
-// call data points.
-This is crucial because it allows us to
-// clear all points at once (callsLayer.clearLayers()) instead of
+// This it allows us to clear all points at once (callsLayer.clearLayers())
-// removing them one by one, which is much faster. let bombsLayer = L.layerGroup().addTo(map);
+// instead of removing them one by one, which is much faster. let bombsLayer = L.layerGroup().addTo(map);

 /**
    * Main function to filter data and update the map.
-   * This is called whenever a filter (dropdown, slider, checkbox) changes.
+   * This is called whenever a filter changes.
    * @param {string} selectedType - The call type from the dropdown.
-   * @param {number} selectedMonth - The month from the slider.
+   * @param {number} selectedYear - The year clicked in the bar chart.
-   * @param {boolean} viewAll - The state of the 'View All' checkbox.
    */
 function updateMap(selectedType = 'All', selectedYear) {
     console.log("Update map with: " + selectedType + " " + selectedYear);

     const filteredCalls = bombs.filter(bomb => {
+        // some of the russian bombs have no lat/lon and default to 0/0 if (parseFloat(bomb['latitude']) === 0 &&
+            parseFloat(bomb['longitude']) === 0) return false;

         if (selectedYear) {
             return (selectedType === 'All' || bomb['purpose'] === selectedType) && (parseInt(bomb['date']) === parseInt(selectedYear));